dwdas9/miniopostgrespolaristrino/README.md

 # Building Your Own Data Warehouse on Your Laptop

+**Note:** This setup works on both Windows and macOS.
+However, every time the Polaris container restarts, a new clientID and clientSecret are generated.
+You'll need to:
+1. Get the new credentials from Polaris logs (`docker logs warehouse-polaris 2>&1 | grep "credentials:"`)
+2. Update the setup-polaris script and run it
+3. Update the credentials in your Jupyter notebook

 ## Why Even Bother?

 Most people will tell you to just use Snowflake or Databricks and call it a day.
 And honestly, for production workloads at scale, they're probably right.
 But here's the thing - if you want to actually understand how modern data warehouses work, or if you need something running completely on-prem with zero cloud dependencies, building your own setup teaches you a lot.